Site icon Email Uplers

 Currently, all the new Marketing Cloud orgs are provisioned with Enterprise 2.0 Tenants, and hence, can host multiple Salesforce Business Units within the Tenant.

-Business Units are created in Marketing Cloud in the form of a hierarchy.
+Salesforce Business Units are created in Marketing Cloud in the form of a hierarchy.
 The top Business Unit is called the Parent Business Unit, and Sub Business Units are called child Business Units.
 The Parent Business Unit and Child Business Unit hierarchy is illustrated in the below image:

-There are no definitive sets of business rules guiding the creation of the hierarchy of Business Units within the Marketing cloud.
+There are no definitive sets of business rules in Salesforce guiding the creation of the hierarchy of Business Units within the Marketing cloud.
 Still, there are a few guidance points based on organizational structure and data requirements to decide Business Unit models within an Account.
 These guidelines are as follows:

-The use case for Business Units
+The use case for Business Units in Marketing Cloud

 A global retail company named X is implementing Marketing Cloud within their marketing departments across the globe.
 Their Marketing teams are based in different regions worldwide – North America, Europe, EMEA, and APAC.